-A prior Home Dog Training Client from Canton recently called us and told us that his two Catahoula Leopard Dogs had been fine for several years.
+A prior Home Dog Training Client from Canton recently called us and told us that his two English Bulldogs had been fine for several years.
 All of a sudden they have become aggressive and possessive between each other.
 Over the last week he had read a lot of articles regarding sibling rivalry between dogs.
 He said that he had he, his brother, and sister always had instances of sibling rivalry, but is it true this can take place with dogs?

 Robin and I have often seen this, so the answer is “yes”.
 Canine sibling rivalry might only show itself as a simple snap and growl from time to time.
 It may also progress to a full out brawl almost every time the dogs get close to each other.
 This is something that should be dealt with as quickly as possible before it becomes dangerous for the dogs and family members.